ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 |  UART Switch   | UART SW (Upload or DYNAMIXEL Select Switch) |       `Caution1`        |
 |   Jumper Cap   |           Power Source Selection            | Read 'Connecting Power' |

--	Arduino pin #0/ #1 : Hardware serial port to control dynamixel
+-	DXL_RX (0), DXL_TX (1) : Hardware serial port to control DYNAMIXEL.
-- Arduino pin #2 : Control pin to select dynamixel direction
+- DXL_DIR(2) : Control pin to select DYNAMIXEL direction.
-- The hardware serial port is used for DYNAMIXEL control, therefore, the serial communication has to be performed by connecting RC100 or LN101 to the software serial port which is assigned to Arduino pin 7 and 8.
+- The hardware serial port is used for DYNAMIXEL control, therefore, the serial communication has to be performed by connecting [RC-100] or [LN-101] to the software serial port which is assigned to Arduino pin 7 and 8.

 {% capture shield_01 %}
 `Caution1` When uploading firmware using USB port, you should switch the UART SW(SW_2) to Upload mode.
 When you select the UART SW (SW_2) to DYNAMIXEL mode, you can use DYNAMIXEL but USB port.